Can You Give Your Child Up to the State?

 These are all valid questions to have if you are considering giving up your child to the state.
 However, the process of placing a child within state custody is a bit more complicated than simply dropping your child off with a social worker.

 We encourage you to contact your local Department of Social Services or Department of Families and Children to find out which options are available in your area.
-Here are just a few examples of ways people go about “giving a child up” to the state:
+While the following should not be taken as legal advice, these are a few examples of ways people go about “giving a child up” to the state:

 1. Respite Foster Care